Zeegomo/tirocinio/README.md

 * `learning_rate`: learning rate,
 * `target_column`: the column to predict (calculated after ignore columns)
 * `ignore`: columns to be ignored

+### Usage
+Dataset will be read from stdin.

+If you launch the program without additional parameters it trains on a subset of the dataset (specified in `parameters.json`) and then tests the trained model on the whole sequence.
+The results of the evaluation task is available in `out.data` file, where the first line is the original data and the second is the predicted one.

+You can use `print.py` (requires matplotlib) to display those data.

+### Save and load model parameters (only available in Pytorch)
+If you want to save or load the trained model you have to specify a path to an existing directory where the parameters will be saved.
+You can do that at launch:
+* `py-rnn MODE YOUR_LOCATION < YOUR_DATASET`

+`MODE` specifies what the program will do:

+* `t` : train the model from scratch and save to `YOUR_LOCATION`
+* `e` : load model from `YOUR_LOCATION` and test it on `YOUR_DATASET`.
+Results will be saved in `out.data`.
+* `te`, `te`: train the model  from scratch and test it on `YOUR_DATASET`.
+Model will be save in `YOUR_LOCATION` and results in `out.data` .

+`YOUR_LOCATION` is the path to an existing directory.

 ## Windows
 * Clone repo